tingyhu45/info_final/ReadMe.md

 **1. Clone the project to local**

 ```
-# Clone the project to local
+# clone the project to local
 git clone https://github.com/tingyhu45/info_final.git
 ```